 The model is equipped with a Velineon 3500 motor.
 The gear combination that comes stock on each model provides good overall acceleration and top speed.
 If you want more top speed and less acceleration, install the included high-speed gearing (more teeth).
 If you want more acceleration and less top speed, use a smaller optional (not included) pinion gear.
-The included high-speed gearing is intended for high-speed running on hard surfaces, and this gearing is not recommended for off-road or repetitive starting and stopping.
-For this type of driving, smaller pinion gears are recommended to reduce load on the motor.
+The included high-speed gearing is intended for use with a 2s LiPo battery on race day.
+Using this high-speed gear for other types of driving may overheat the motor, speed control, or battery.